 And therefore this is a great question, when is the best time of the year, to visit Dubai?

 This must be one of the hardest questions I researched.
-It was extremely hard to get an exact answer, as it is deeply affected by people's own preferences.
-Personally, I do not like extremely warm weather, and neither does my kids, nor my girlfriend.
+It was extremely hard to get an exact answer, as it is deeply affected by people’s own preferences.
+Personally, I do not like extremely warm weather, and neither do my kids, nor my girlfriend.

 I think I would choose from between November and March